 Monica Dettmer is joining Adelante as the new sixth grade teacher this year.
 She has spent the last few years living and teaching a 5th grade bilingual class in Santa Cruz county.
 She is very excited to now be living in beautiful Santa Barbara, and to be teaching sixth grade.
 She loves to run, hike, play guitar, sing, read, and meet new people.
 From a young age, her heart always told her to learn and speak more than one language.
 She spoke Spanish with her dad, and in middle school, high school, and college, she took as many Spanish classes as possible, and spent a semester in Spain.
 Learning Spanish changed her life, and opened up her heart and mind in so many ways.
 She received her bilingual teaching credential and Masters at UC Santa Cruz.
 She loves being part of a bilingual class because there is always something new to learn and share each day.
 Her favorite thing is seeing her students being positive leaders in and outside of the classroom.
 They are the future!
 Monica feels extremely fortunate to be joining the inclusive, warm community of Adelante this year.

-Lauren Macioce is the physical education teacher at Adelante and has been teaching PE for seven years.
+Lauren Macioce is the dance teacher at Adelante and has been teaching PE for seven years.
 She also teaches with the Santa Barbara Dance Institute (SBDI) and teaches third and fourth grades as well as the after-school SWAT team classes.
 Mrs. Macioce was born and raised in Ventura, California.
 She graduated from UC Santa Cruz with a BA in American Studies and finished her teaching credential with Cal State Teach.
 She is married to Michael Macioce with whom she has two daughters, Isabella and Gianna.
 Lauren is a natural advocate for a highly active lifestyle who shares her enthusiasm for athletics, dance and playful activity with all of the students and the whole Adelante community.
 You will often find her teaching a Zumba class to parents in her free time.
 This year she will be coordinating a runners’ club during lunchtime recess and a capoeira club after school.
 Lauren is passionate about finding situations where students are naturally engaged and motivated while they challenge themselves to build their skills, agility, endurance, and great sportsmanship.

 “Art was so important to me as child and I was lucky enough to grow up in a family that believed in the value of raising creative thinkers.
 Through art we learn to be open minded, think critically, appreciate the beauty of the things around us, dream big and always maintain our childlike sense of wonder.”